notqmail/notqmail.org/Pull-Requests.md

 # To merge a PR, we...

+- merge the branch on the commandline if the branch does *not* need rebase (i.e. is a fast-forward), this preserves e.g. signed commits
+  - git checkout master
+  - git merge --ff-only that-branch
+  - git push
+- rebase and merge otherwise
   - Click the popup menu for "Merge pull request"
-- Choose "Rebase and merge"
+  - choose "Rebase and merge"

 # A note on "surrounding code" and conventions